nodesynctop/Chavinci-Network/README.md

 ```
 cat $HOME/cha_address.txt
 ```
+**You can now send CHA to this address, initiating the verification process and earning rewards for each validated block.**

 # Backup Wallet (All in one)
 Backup file **wallet.dat** to local PC (you can use Mobaxterm, WinSCP, Terminus)
 ```